 Thus, it is not unusual for men to seek ways to enhance their penis to impress and satisfy their partners, and consequently, improve their self-confidence.

-Having said that, there are still some lesser-known but quite interesting facts about the male sex organ, as well as male erection and sexual activity that you probably didn’t know.
+Having said that, there are still some lesser-known but quite exciting facts about the male sex organ, as well as male erection and sexual activity that you probably didn't know.

 Here are some of them:

 1. The Average Penis Length